douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * ejo - place
 * ek - prefix indicating the start of an action
 * ekde - since
+* ekdormiĝi - to fall asleep
 * ekesti - to arise
 * eki - to start, begin
+* ekkompreni - to understand, to comprehend
 * ekkrii - to exclaim, to cry out
 * eklabori - to start working
 * eklezia - ecclesiastical